-Our revenue growth was the result of increases in our key metrics, including gross dollar volume, active accounts and purchase volume.
-Total gross dollar volume on these deposit account programs increased 34% during the three months ended March 31, 2021, from the comparable prior year period, due to organic growth as the accelerated demand for digital payments continues and from customers that have utilized our platform to receive stimulus funds and unemployment benefits enacted by the federal government.
+For the six months ended June 30, 2021, our revenue growth year-over-year was the result of increases in our gross dollar volume and purchase volume.
+Total gross dollar volume on these deposit account programs increased 13% during the six months ended June 30, 2021, from the comparable prior year period due to organic growth as the demand for digital payments continues and from customers that have utilized our platform to receive stimulus funds and unemployment benefits enacted by the federal government this past year.
 The increase in gross dollar volume has resulted in an increase in monthly maintenance fee assessments and ATM fees we earn on these portfolios.
-Consequently, the number of active accounts also increased by 10% as of March 31, 2021 on a year-over-year basis.
-Purchase volume increased 28% during the three months ended March 31, 2021, from the comparable prior year period, in line with the increase in gross dollar volume, resulting in an increase in the amount of interchange we earn.
+Purchase volume increased by 16% during the six months ended June 30, 2021, from the comparable prior year period, resulting in an increase in the amount of interchange we earn.

-Consumer Services expenses increased principally due to increased staffing of third-party call center support to meet the increased demand in our customer service center as a result of the federal relief programs, marketing expenses to promote our newly launched GO2bank product during tax season, and growth in disputed transaction losses as a result of the year-over-year increase in purchase volume.
-We expect to incur more marketing expenses in the first half of 2021 than the second half to support GO2bank during the tax season.
+Consumer Services expenses increased for the three and six months ended June 30, 2021, from the comparable prior year period principally due to increased staffing of third-party call center support to meet the increased demand in our customer service center as a result of the federal relief programs, marketing expenses to promote our recently launched GO2bank product, and growth in transaction losses as a result of the year-over-year increases in purchase volume and the introduction of our overdraft protection services.